Calibrating the negative interpretation: The constructive core of intuitionistic analysis

-Like Brouwer, Bishop worked informally, but it seems reasonable to assume that he would not have objected to the mathematical content of any of the axioms or axiom schemas of Kleene's neutral basic system {\bf B} except the principle of bar induction.
+Like Brouwer, Bishop worked informally, but it seems unlikely that he would have objected to the mathematical content of any of the axioms or axiom schemas of Kleene's neutral basic system {\bf B} except the principle of bar induction.
 Bishop used countable choice routinely, so Kleene's strongest countable choice axiom schema ($^x$2.1 in \cite{klve1965}):

-may reasonably be assumed to hold in constructive analysis, with its consequence ($^*$2.2 in \cite{klve1965}):
+may be assumed to hold in constructive analysis, with its consequence ($^*$2.2 in \cite{klve1965}):